-As you may already know, I love biscotti.
+I love biscotti.
 That crisp first bite, the bitter/sweet contrast of a good dark chocolate, the nutty crunch—what could be better?
-See my recipe for Coconut-Almond Biscotti, which was inspired by the candy bar Almond Joy.
+That’s why I’ve written a biscotti cookbook, which is coming late fall 2018 or early spring 2019.

 Biscotti are ubiquitous at this point—you can find them in just about any bakery or coffee shop you walk into.
 But the original biscotti weren’t quite as appealing as the version you now munch with your macchiato.
 They were flat, very dry, and very hard.
 They were utilitarian; portable with a long shelf life, making them easy to take on long trips.
 Some versions could last a year with no noticeable deterioration, though they got a little less mileage on the open seas due to animal and bug infestations.

 Prior to the Industrial Age, there were few food resources available to travelers and military troops that were suitable for long journeys.
 Fresh foods were consumed first, and since there were rarely places to restock, especially for those at sea, biscotti became a standby.
 The original versions were hard as rocks, one had to dip the cookie into hot tea or a warm gruel to soften it up before eating.
 I imagine sailors gnawing on these like babies with teething biscuits!

 Though the oldest recipe dates back to eighteenth-century Italy, twice-baked goods are not unique to that country.
 Other versions include English hardtack, Jewish Mandelbrot, the Dutch rusk, the German zwieback, and the Greek paximadia.

 Happily, after the Industrial Age introduced canned and frozen foods, the original bland biscotti wasn’t discarded entirely but instead turned into a delightful, tasty treat with the addition of sugar, flavorings, nuts, dried fruit, and chocolate.